 - Working in cooperation with governmental bodies on legislation, policies, and procedures affecting children and their families.

 Today, most licensed private child placing agencies in the State of Virginia are members of VALCPA.
 As a result of working closely together on common goals, there is much cooperation, trust, and goodwill between agencies.
 Members share knowledge, skill and information at the two association meetings held annually.
-Professional training is provided at our annual conferences, one each in Spring and Fall.
+Professional training is provided at our annual conferences.

 Through the work of the various VALCPA committees, the association has had significant impact in legislation and governmental policies and procedures, including: providing recommended changes in the Minimum Standards for Licensed Child Placing Agencies each time they have been revised; through our collaboration with the State Department of Social Services, the laws on Parental Placement Adoption were revised and public education on independent adoptions was accomplished; remaining active in helping State staff revise and improve adoption subsidies for Virginia’s children; our efforts have helped make it possible for eligible children in the custody of private licensed agencies to receive Medicaid; and we have worked to develop standards of excellence in Treatment Foster Care.